BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find A Campaigns Aggregated Metrics.md

 You have a contact list id and want to get a summary of common metrics for your email campaign, such as Opens, Clicks, Bounces, Unsubscribes, etc.

+---

 ## Prerequisites

----

-1. An HTTP client library or app to make API Calls, such as postman [link](https://www.getpostman.com/)
-1. Always use host of: : `https://clientapi.benchmarkemail.com`
-1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)
-1. Any free or paid Benchmark Email Account will have a needed API Token.
-APIs are included with a free account [link](https://ui.benchmarkemail.com/Login)
+1. A free or paid Benchmark Email account. t will have your secured API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)

-1. The API Token, above, is used as a   key/value pair in your request header, key is `AuthToken` and its value is `{{Authentication Token}}`, where {{Authentication Token}} is replaced with your API Token [image](https://images.benchmarkemail.com/client963265/image6234734.png).
+1. Always use host of: `https://clientapi.benchmarkemail.com`
+1. An HTTP library or HTTP app, such as postman [link](https://www.getpostman.com/), to make API calls

 ## Solution

-<sub>using the Benchmark API v3.0 RESTful endpoints</sub>
+<sub>using the Benchmark API v3.0 RESTful endpoints.
+All our RESTful endpoints documentation found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)></sub>
 1. Make a request for the email ID to be used for the report request [link](https://developer.benchmarkemail.com/#0068614f-f224-141b-b1eb-8768abc0f5d3)

 ```js